rnaimehaom/cPEPmatch/README.md

-cPEPmatch
+# cPEPmatch

-Code specificities and program instructions
+Created by Brianda L. Santini - Physics Department T38, Technical University of Munich, Garching, Germany

-ENVIRONMENT
+## ENVIRONMENT

-- Download and place this directory in your working directory (eg. inside /home/user/Documents/gag/).
+- Download and place this directory in your working directory (eg. inside /home/user/Documents/cPEPmatch/).

 - The overall program should be ran under Anaconda environment (https://docs.anaconda.com/anaconda/install/linux/).

 - Modules to install: